Apply for the International Exchange program

 Once you have completed steps 1 to 4 (preparing for Exchange), you are now ready to begin the application process!
 Follow steps 5 and 6 below to submit your application to the Bond Exchange Office.

-5. Seek Faculty approval for the subjects you would like to take overseas
+5. Seek Faculty pre-approval for the subjects you would like to take overseas

 Selecting subjects to study overseas is an important part of the application process.
-You must match your exchange subjects as best you can to your Bond study plan, and then submit your proposed subjects to the nominated Faculty member for approval.
+You must match your exchange subjects as best you can to your Bond study plan, and then submit your proposed subjects to your Faculty for approval via the form in eStudent.

 IMPORTANT: Faculty approval at Bond does not guarantee that you will be able to enrol in the approved subjects at your host institution (classes may fill up, clash with your timetable, get withdrawn, etc), so make sure that your study plan is flexible enough to accommodate last minute changes.